Python-templates/sklearn-project-template/README.md

   * `BaseOptimizer` handles execution of grid search, saving and loading of models and formation of test and train reports.
   * `BaseDataLoader` handles splitting of training and testing data.
 Spilt is performed depending on settings provided in config file.
   * `BaseModel` handles construction of consecutive steps defined in config file.
+* Suitable for tunining of machine learning models which follow `scikit-learn` nomenclature.
+    For the time being tested open libraries:
+  * scikit-learn
+  * sktime

 ## Getting Started